How to get started with college savings

 Successfully saving and paying for college requires a plan.
 Once you figure out your goal and how you’re going to meet it, put your plan in motion.

 Luckily, resources are available to help you plan.
 In addition to the Federal Student Aid office and DOL, the College Board and many other organizations provide helpful tools and advice.
 Be sure to use a trusted resource.
 Many employers also provide access through offered benefits or a 401(k) service provider.
 Your kids don’t have to study for the SAT until they’re in high school—but the sooner you start doing your homework and putting a college savings plan together, the better.

 1 “How America Saves for College,” Sallie Mae, 2018.
-2 John Hancock sixth annual Financial Stress Survey.
+2 John Hancock's sixth annual financial stress survey.
 3 “American Dream versus American Reality: How Parents Navigate and Influence their Kids’ Post-High School Education,” American Student Assistance, 2018.
-4 “What you need to know about college tuition costs,” US News and World Report, Sept.
-19, 2018.
-5 Federal Student Aid, an Office of the U.S. Department of Education.
+4 “What you need to know about college tuition costs,” U.S. News and World Report, 9/19/18.
+5 Federal Student Aid, an office of the U.S. Department of Education.
 6 Sallie Mae, 2019.